cristian-sulea/jatoo-ui/README.md

-jatoo-ui
+JaToo UI
 ========

-A Java Open Source library created to ease the work with UI components (or create new ones).
+A Java™ Open Source library created to ease the work with UI components (or create new ones).